SoftUni-Internal/interactive-content/EN/00-Encapsulation/06-Summary.md

 ## In the next lesson, you will learn:

-- What Inheritance is
+- What inheritance is

-- Class Hierarchies
+- Class hierarchies

 - How to access members of the base class

-- Types of Class Reuse
+- Types of class reuse
     - extension
     - composition
     - delegation